-Measuring 8.7 x 5.3 x 7.1 inches, this rice cooker fits in most standard-size microwaves.
+Only 7 inches high and weighing 1 pound, this rice cooker fits in most standard-size microwaves.
 Since microwaves vary, you’ll have to determine the cooking time yourself.
 This may require some trial and error.
 The cooking pot is dishwasher-safe, making for easy cleaning.

-Best Multi-Cooker: Instant Pot Duo 7-in-1 Electric Pressure Cooker
+Best Multi-Cooker: Instant Pot Duo 7-in-1 Electric Pressure Cooker 6 Quart

 A pressure cooker is a rice cooker.
 It is also a slow cooker, yogurt maker, steamer, and more.
 One of the many functions of a multi-cooker like the Instant Pot is the ability to cook rice under pressure.
 Since a pressure cooker works by trapping hot steam, it essentially makes rice by steaming it.

+If you like the idea of cooking rice easily but don’t want a dedicated one-use appliance, a multi-cooker like this one might be the solution.
+Weighing 14.5 pounds, the 1000-watt Instant Pot is larger than other models but it can also replace several appliances.
 The LED screen features 14 smart programs, including rice.
 It has a large 6-quart capacity and 10 built-in safety features.
 The Instant Pot is also perfect for saving time since it cooks up to 70 percent faster than other methods.

 Best for Steaming: Aroma Housewares 8 Cup Rice and Grain Cooker